Caregiving

 Do the staff interact with residents on their way from point A to point B?
 “I would want to see that they take the time to stop, say hello, comment on what the residents are doing,” says Palmer.
 “Taking a moment to engage the residents makes their day.
 You don’t want residents to feel valued one day and ignored the next day simply because staff are in a rush.”

 “I’d want to know about the program’s philosophy, who designed it and how, and the degree to which it encompasses recent research and best practices,” says Palmer.
-Does the community have a specialist in memory care who trains, guides and supports the memory care staff?
+Does the community have a specialist in Memory Care who trains, guides and supports the Memory Care staff?
+(For example, Amica’s Memory Care program was developed by Palmer.)

-Find out how residents are enjoying great amenities, activities, flexible dining and personalized service at Amica residences.
+Find out how residents enjoy amenities, activities, flexible dining, and personalized service at Amica residences.
 Book a personal visit today.